Red Velvet (group): 2016–2017: The Velvet, Russian Roulette and commercial success

 Red Velvet's second EP The Velvet was intended to be released on March 16, 2016; however, SM Entertainment announced that the music video and album's release would be delayed "to guarantee a high quality of work".
 The EP and its lead single "One of These Nights" (7월 7일) was released on March 17.
 The Velvet showcased the smooth R&B-influenced "velvet" side of the group's concept as a direct follow-up to The Red, which highlighted the group's bright and bold "red" persona.
 On May 2, Red Velvet released the soundtrack Yossism for the children's animation series Telemonster.
 The group released their third EP, Russian Roulette, on September 7, 2016.
 It consists of seven tracks, including the lead single of the same name.
 On September 13, 2016, Red Velvet won their first music show trophy for "Russian Roulette" on The Show.
-The song peaked at number two on the Gaon Digital Chart and Billboard's World Digital Songs chart, making it their highest rankings on both charts at the time.
+The song peaked at number two on the Gaon Digital Chart and Billboards World Digital Songs chart, making it their highest rankings on both charts at the time.